samiyonas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-write a script that creates empty file
-5-write a script that adds execute permission to the owner 6-a script that adds execute permission to owner and group, and read permission to others
+5-write a script that adds execute permission to the owner 6-a script that adds execute permission to owner and group, and read permission to others 7-a script that adds execution permission for everybody